Positive Young Minds

 CONCLUSION

-Maintaining control of your work-life boundaries to avoid slipping into overwhelm and burnout takes effort.
-It means getting intentional about your self-care.
+Maintaining control of your work-life boundaries to avoid slipping into overwhelm and burnout takes effort, so that you can create either a sustainable career as an employee or a sustainable private practice.
 The encroaching of work demands into your personal time, energy and what you hold important ranges from very clear breaching through activities such as workplace bullying and exploitation, to more insidious and subtle practices.
 Without a preventative and proactive self-care approach you are placing yourself at risk.
 Creating clear boundaries is one of the key self-care strategies.
 Use the questions and reflections in this article as a guide to help you prevent occupational burnout and improve work-life harmony.

 OVER TO YOU